mashaleye/and101-project5-API/README.md

 The following REQUIRED features are completed:

 - [x] Make an API call to an API of your choice using AsyncHTTPClient
-- [x] Display at least three (3) pieces of data for each API entry retrieved
+- [x] Display at least three (3) pieces of data for each API entry retrieved (Title of images, Images, and Copyright texts)
 - [x] A working Button requests a new API entry and updates the data displayed

 The following STRETCH features are implemented: